 You're ready to create a marketplace.
-You want to showcase products from multiple merchant shops on your platform and direct buyers towards a sale.
-You'll get started with a simple framework, and build up buyer and merchant experiences from there.
+You want to showcase products from multiple merchants on your platform and direct buyers towards a sale.
+You'll get started with a basic framework that you can build on.

-In this tutorial, you'll set up a routing, access, and data query framework for your marketplace.
+In this tutorial, you'll clone code for the channel app and set up the marketplace's routing, access, and data query framework.

 After finishing this tutorial, you'll know how to do the following: